leka/moti/README.md

 We will only accept direct merging of pull request, so make sure your code is OK for that.

-##Known Issues

-None yet.

-##TODO

-*	Document the code
-*	Generate documentation with Doxygen

 ##Copyright and License

 Moti, a free, as in speech, robotic spherical mobile robot for children with autism.
 Copyright (C) {2013}  Ladislas de toldi (ladislas at weareleka dot com)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/].